Cooking healthy meals is a lost art.

 Coconut oil is composed of 90% saturated fat.
 And that’s not a small percentage – you’ll rarely see a higher concentration.
 And the fats that are among that bunch of saturated fats have some other great properties, like being anti-fungal, anti-viral and anti-bacterial.
 It’s also great fuel for your body.

 Another option is lard, or more precisely, leaf lard – lard taken from around the kidney and loin of a pig.
 This type of lard is often desirable because it has the least porky taste.

-Duck fat is another great fat which is an abundant source for saturated fats and has a high smoking point.
+Duck fat is another great fat that is an abundant source of saturated fats and has a high smoking point.

 And how about fats that are not so good for cooking?

 Most vegetables and refined oils are not great for cooking.
 There are also some man-made trans-fats out there that you have most likely seen.
 Some popular brands are Crisco, Smart Balance, Margarine and I Can’t Believe It’s Not Butter.
 These products have trans-fats which have been linked to health problems.